Cornucopia-Swift/CornucopiaStreams/README.md

 }
 ```

-Since version 0.9.3, you can alternative use an `async` call to connect to a stream:
+Since version 0.9.3, you can alternatively use an `async` call to connect to a stream:

 Open a connection to the BLE device `E32E4466-A24A-E46B-EE79-436569D6FC6D` that provides service `FFF0`: